 How to Calculate Your Peak Sun Hours

-Consider the following elements that contribute to peak sun hours based on atmospheric conditions, location, position in the sky, time of day and more:
+These factors all contribute to peak sun hours based on atmospheric conditions, location, position in the sky, time of day and more:

 - Time of Day: Solar noon is often considered the peak of solar radiation and peak sun hours.
 This is because the sun is highest in the sky.
 In contrast to sunrise and sunset, the sun is positioned at a low angle, filtering more sunlight and less energy being absorbed by solar panels.